Malaysia Airlines fleet: Airbus A350-900

-Malaysia Airlines began taking delivery of six Airbus A350-900 aircraft, leased from Air Lease Corporation in 2017 to replace the ageing Boeing 777-200ER fleet, and was the first A350-900 operator to offer First Class.
-They are configured to accommodate 4 seats in First Class, 35 seats in Business Class and 247 seats in Economy Class (286 seats in total) after MAB CEO, Peter Bellew said premium economy seats "would erode our business product and revenues".
+Malaysia Airlines began taking delivery of six Airbus A350-900 aircraft leased from Air Lease Corporation in 2017 to replace the ageing Boeing 777-200ER fleet, and was the first A350-900 operator to offer First Class.
+They are configured to accommodate 4 seats in First Class, 35 seats in Business Class and 247 seats in Economy Class (286 seats in total) after MAB CEO, Peter Bellew, said premium economy seats "would erode our business product and revenues".
 On 12 December 2018, First Class was rebranded as Business Suite Class.
+In 2023, Malaysia Airlines is seeking an aircraft lessor to add 4 extra A350s into the fleet due to high demand and increasing capacity.
+The airline plans to reconfigure all of its A350s' Business Classes and remove Business Suites in late 2025, with the seating type to match with the upcoming A330neo.

 Boeing 737-800

-The first order for the 737-800 was first announced at the Farnborough Air Show on 16 July 2008.
-In February 2009, Malaysia Airlines received two leased 737-800s in advance of its aircraft.
+The first order for the Boeing 737-800 was first announced at the Farnborough Air Show on 16 July 2008.
+On 29 October 2010, Malaysia Airlines launched the first 737-800s that was fitted with the new, passenger-inspired Boeing Sky Interior.
 Boeing 737-800s currently account for the majority of aircraft under Malaysia Airlines and are primarily assigned to flights to regional Southeast Asian and domestic destinations.
+As of 2022, the airline has begun transferring some of its Boeing 737-800 aircraft to its subsidiary Firefly.